Dundas, Ontario is the hometown of travel blogger Lauren of Justin Plus Lauren. This is her guest post, filled with insider tips!

-I might be a bit biased, but Dundas is my favourite place in the world.
+I might be a bit biased, but Dundas, Ontario in Canada is my favourite place in the world.
 Even though I no longer live there, I still think of Dundas as home and constantly return to visit friends.
 Even though I cherish many special memories from my times in Dundas and adore my friends, there are so many other reasons why I’m stopping by my hometown.

 Dundas is an underrated destination that can be easily visited by anyone traveling to other popular cities in the area, such as Toronto or Niagara Falls.
 Whether it’s for the beautiful natural spots, the summer farmers’ market, the cute downtown shops, or the numerous local festivals, Dundas has plenty to offer its visitors.

 ### Dundas, Ontario is a Nature-Lover’s Paradise

 If you love waterfalls, you’ll want to visit Dundas.
 Both Webster’s Falls and Tew’s Falls are spectacular and easy to access along the local hiking trails.
 Tew’s Falls is actually only a few meters shorter than Niagara Falls!
 Along the trails, you’ll catch glimpses of the stunning gorge and an outlook point that we call “The Peak” where you can enjoy views from the top of the escarpment overlooking the entire town.

 Other great trails can be found at the Dundas Valley Conservation Area where you can hike or bike.
 This is particularly enjoyable during the fall when leaves begin to change to vibrant shades of red, orange, and yellow.
 If you’re going for a longer hike in Ontario, Dundas is located along the Bruce Trail, a hiking trail that runs for 800 km across the province.

 If you love Canadian nature, don’t miss our insider’s guide to Vancouver Island →

 ### You Can Shop, And Eat, And Drink, Too!
 Explore Downtown Dundas, Ontario